centrifugal/documentation/server/configuration.md

 It will generate the simplest configuration file for you – will ask you to enter your web project name and generate secret key for it automatically.

+### important command-line options

 In next section we will talk about project settings in detail.
-But before jumping to it let's describe some the most important options you can configure when running Centrifugo:
+But before jumping to it let's describe some of the most important options you can configure when running Centrifugo:

 * `--address` – bind your Centrifugo to specific interface address (by default `""`)
 * `--port` – port to bind Centrifugo to (by default `8000`)
 * `--engine` – engine to use - `memory` or `redis` (by default `memory`).
-Read more about engines later.
+Read more about engines in next sections.
 * `--web` – path to directory of admin web interface application to serve
-* `--name` – give Centrifugo node a name - this os optional as by default Centrifugo will use hostname and port number to construct node name.
+* `--name` – give Centrifugo server node a name – this os optional as by default Centrifugo will use hostname and port number to construct node name.

-There are more command line options - we will talk about some of them later.
+There are more command line options – we will talk about some of them later.
 Note that all command-line options can be set via configuration file, but command-line options will be more valuable when set than configuration file's options.
 See description of [viper](https://github.com/spf13/viper) – to see more details about configuration options priority.

-As I promised above it's time to talk about project settings.